Featuring ACE2 binding SARS-CoV and SARS-CoV-2 through a conserved evolutionary pattern of amino acid residues: Conclusion

 \section{Conclusion}

 We have analysed a number of CoV strains to support the hypothesis that SARS-CoV and SARS-CoV-2 strains share a common evolutionary mechanism for the initial attachment to ACE2.
 Moreover, we speculate that the YGF-based mechanism can act as a protein signature to distinguish CoVs able to use ACE2 as a cell entry receptor whenever this residue sequence is located at the CoV RBM region.
-For example, SARSr-CoV ZXC21 and ZC45, the closely related spike sequences to SARS-CoV-2, can be promptly put under suspicious in their ACE2 binding affinity.
-Of course, as exemplified by hCoV-NL63, we can not discard that another mechanism can act helping such binding.
-It must be accentuated that the occurrence of other XGF sequences, mainly with X being a hydrophobic residue, in the RBM, or even in the RBD region, is likely to disrupt the proposed topological mechanism for ACE2 binding.
+For example, bat-SL-CoV ZC45 and ZXC21 are closely related sequences to SARS-CoV-2 with overall genome identity of $\sim$ 89\% and can be promptly put under suspicious in their ACE2 binding affinity because the lack of such signature.
+Of course, as exemplified by hCoV-NL63, we can not discard that another mechanism can act helping such ACE2 binding.
+It must be accentuated that the occurrence of other XGF sequences, mainly with X being a hydrophobic residue, in the RBM, or even in the RBD region, can disrupt the proposed topological mechanism for ACE2 binding.
 This because it might introduce hydrophobic loops promoting a new ligand-substrate recognition.